 Keto Asparagus Pie with Avocado Pastry.
 3.5g net carbs per serving.
 Nut-Free.

-Jamie Oliver inspired me to create this delicious dish, after I watched him make his Avocado & Peas Pie recipe on TV.
-In my opinion, this dish is more of a quiche than a pie, but if a TV chef calls it a pie, who am I to argue?
+Jamie Oliver inspired me to create this delicious dish, after I watched him make his Avocado & Peas Quiche recipe on TV.

 With a few modifications, I think I’ve accomplished a lovely keto version.
 It tastes really delicious and isn’t complicated at all.